John Hancock: Massacre to Tea Party

 The Liberty affair reinforced a previously made British decision to suppress unrest in Boston with a show of military might.
 The decision had been prompted by Samuel Adams's 1768 Circular Letter, which was sent to other British American colonies in hopes of coordinating resistance to the Townshend Acts.
 Lord Hillsborough, secretary of state for the colonies, sent four regiments of the British Army to Boston to support embattled royal officials and instructed Governor Bernard to order the Massachusetts legislature to revoke the Circular Letter.
 Hancock and the Massachusetts House voted against rescinding the letter and instead drew up a petition demanding Governor Bernard's recall.
 When Bernard returned to England in 1769, Bostonians celebrated.

-The British troops remained, however, and tensions between soldiers and civilians eventually resulted in the killing of five civilians in the Boston Massacre of March 1770.
+The British troops remained, however, and tensions between soldiers and civilians. in March 1770, a crowd taunting British troops, provoking their firing on the crowd, killing of five civilians in the what locals termed the Boston Massacre.
 Hancock was not involved in the incident, but afterwards he led a committee to demand the removal of the troops.
 Meeting with Bernard's successor, Governor Thomas Hutchinson, and the British officer in command, Colonel William Dalrymple, Hancock claimed that there were 10,000 armed colonists ready to march into Boston if the troops did not leave.
 Hutchinson knew that Hancock was bluffing, but the soldiers were in a precarious position when garrisoned within the town, and so Dalrymple agreed to remove both regiments to Castle William.
 Hancock was celebrated as a hero for his role in getting the troops withdrawn.
 His re-election to the Massachusetts House in May was nearly unanimous.

 After Parliament partially repealed the Townshend duties in 1770, Boston's boycott of British goods ended.
 Politics became quieter in Massachusetts, although tensions remained.
 Hancock tried to improve his relationship with Governor Hutchinson, who in turn sought to woo Hancock away from Adams's influence.
 In April 1772, Hutchinson approved Hancock's election as colonel of the Boston Cadets, a militia unit whose primary function was to provide a ceremonial escort for the governor and the General Court.
 In May, Hutchinson even approved Hancock's election to the Council, the upper chamber of the General Court, whose members were elected by the House but subject to veto by the governor.
-Hancock's previous elections to the Council had been vetoed, but now Hutchinson allowed the election to stand.
+Hancock's previous elections to the council had been vetoed, but now Hutchinson allowed the election to stand.
 Hancock declined the office, however, not wanting to appear to have been co-opted by the governor.
 Nevertheless, Hancock used the improved relationship to resolve an ongoing dispute.
 To avoid hostile crowds in Boston, Hutchinson had been convening the legislature outside of town; now he agreed to allow the General Court to sit in Boston once again, to the relief of the legislators.